ColinWalker98/nato/README.md

 `scripts` contains two bash scripts that are called from a Terraform local exec to update your local ssh config as well as update the Ansible hosts.ini file.  <br/>
 This minimises the manual actions required by the user. <br/>

+For more information about the module please visit [README](terraform_modules/README.md).

 ```
 ├── README.md
 ├── alb.tf